-Make an appointment with your GP
+Make an appointment with our GP

 Recovering from carer burnout

-Be mindful of not just going back to the old routine that caused your burnout – don’t waste the investment you and others have made in your recovery.
+Be mindful of not just going back to the old routine that caused your burnout.
+Don’t waste the investment you and others have made in your recovery.
 As well as your “Burnout Gauge” – make a “Recovery Checklist” to remind you of what keeps you well.

 About the author